arthurWeyna/pathapouf/README.md

 Also assume that there exist $G$ subpopulations whose members are susceptible to be represented in the sequenced genetic pool.
 If allele frequencies at each site and in each subpopulation are known *a priori*, they can be arranged in a set $F$ where each element $F_{i}$ is a $G$ x $A_{i}$ matrix, whose $j^{th}$ row gives allele frequencies in subpopulation $j$ at site $i$.

-We want to compute the likelihood of $X$ for any given combination $M$ of haplome number per subpopulations.
-Letting $m_{max}$ be the maximum number of haplomes allowed per subpopulation, that is:
+We want to compute the likelihood of $X$ of any given combination $M$ of haplome number per subpopulations.
+Letting $m_{max}$ be the (user-defined) maximum number of haplomes allowed per subpopulation, that is:

 $$ p(X \vert M) = \prod_{i=1}^{L} p(X_{i} \vert M) \textrm{  with  } M =\\\{m_{1}, m_{2}, ..., m_{G}\\\}\textrm{, } m_{j} \in [0,m_{max}]\textrm{ and } M_{tot} = \sum_{j=1}^{G} m_{j} \in [1,G \times m_{max}] $$